ross-ian28/trivia-fe/README.md

 5. Run `npm start` to run your server
 6. (Make sure both front-end and back-end servers are running at the same time)

+For Cypress Testing:
+1. Run `npx cypress open`
+2. Follow the prompts in the browser, and select the spec file you want to run

 ## Features
 *Start a Quiz*